 The Best Places to See and Things to Do in Antigua

-Whether you’re interested in beaches, food, cricket, hiking or watersports, there are lots to see and do in Antigua.
-We took a broad view of the island and tried to get to the natural beauty spots, the forts of Antigua and of course the beaches.
-We aimed to try the local food, indulge in a beer or two and of course find the best Antiguan rum punch on the island.
-Here’s some of the top places to see and our favourites of what to do on Antigua.
+Whether you’re interested in beaches, food, cricket, hiking, or watersports, there are lots to see and do in Antigua.
+We took a broad view of the island and tried to get to the natural beauty spots, the forts of Antigua, and of course the beaches.
+We aimed to try the local food, indulge in a beer or two, and of course find the best Antiguan rum punch on the island.
+Here are some of the top places to see and our favorites of what to do on Antigua.

-If you’re visiting Antigua on a cruise, then St John’s is where you will arrive into.
+If you’re visiting Antigua on a cruise, then St John’s is where you will arrive.

 You’ll likely want to finish your day out at one of St John’s Antigua’s bars – and you’ll find several around the cruise port.